 Towards a Better Definition of ‘Better’

 Being ‘better’ at a task is measurable in a number of different ways.
-AI may reach human level or even superhuman tasks but retain subpar performance in other components.
+AI may reach human-level or even superhuman performance at certain tasks but retain subpar performance in other components.
 The cost component has here been specified but vagueness in detail creates vagueness in prediction.
 If an AI can do what a human can do for 1000 times the hourly wage, this is clearly sub-optimal.
 However, stating an AI must be ‘cheaper’ than one human worker is also naive if a machine has a higher than 1:1 replacement ratio.
 This can be overcome by referring to human workers in the plural.
-Yet vagueness remains in the term ‘better’ introducing scope for different interpretations of this survey question.
+Yet vagueness remains in the term ‘better’ , thus introducing scope for different interpretations of this survey question.
 Does better mean quicker, more accurate or making more efficient use of resources?
 To illustrate consider the following personal example.
 After being in a road accident last week and suffering a few broken bones, I have lost use of my arm.
-My human capability to type this application is severely limited.
+My human capability to type this blog post is severely limited.
 Instead I have used voice dictation software for speech to text recognition.
-On one hand, this technology is faster, cheaper and less demanding of external resources compare to dictating to fellow human.
+On one hand, this technology is faster, cheaper and less demanding of external resources compared to dictating to fellow human.
 Yet, on the other, it cannot offer me grammatical, topical or semantic advice, nor does it recognise less frequently used words such as ‘Bayesian’, ‘a priori’ or ‘Nick Bostrom’.
 Equally, unlike a human, it does not understand if I am making a true statement so cannot warn me to validate claims or delete certain sentences.
 If weighing up whether this technology is ‘better’ than human help, on which metrics should we put more weight?
 Critically, our parameterisation of the definition depends on our primary concern so should be treated as domain specific.

 - Labour market domain: High-level machine intelligence (HLMI) is a machine which can perform all the composite tasks comprising 95 percent of human occupations currently listed on Census Occupation Tier 2 Classification, at an equivalent speed and accuracy rate as a median worker in that occupation, at the same cost as the human workers it replaces.